pshroff04/License_Plate_Localization_Number_Extraction/README.md

-﻿# Licence Plate Localization and Recognition
+﻿# License Plate Localization and License Number Extraction.

 In this project, I tried to solve the problem of automatic detection of licence plate from given image and recognizing the licence number.
 The dataset used is CCPD (Chinese Car Parking Dataset).